powhound4/RedwoodCrystals/src/products/Labradorite Palm Stone.md

   meditation practice or on display!
 Full of positive energy and filled with beautiful blue iridescent colors.
 2.5\" inches in length.\n\nLabradorite is a wonderful stone for creativity and transformation.
-Connection to the throat, third eye, and crown chakras- this stone enhances ones connection to self. \n"
+Connection to the throat, third eye, and crown chakras- this stone enhances ones connection to self. \n\n*White sage in picture not included*\n"
 album:
 - "/uploads/dsc_0169.jpg"
+out_of_stock: false

 ---